selfrefactor/rambda/NEXT_VERSION_CHECKLIST.md

 - isNotNil
 - pickBy
 - pathSatisfies
 - swap
 - mergeDeepLeft

 run immutable script
 ---
-transform this mocha test to jest(also remove describe block as I dont need it)
----
 https://developer.mozilla.org/en-US/docs/Web/API/structuredClone
----

----
-simplify lint
 ---
 such types as `SortObjectPredicate` need to be exported
 ---